 But today is not the day for a long intro.
-Let’s dive straight into our super easy step by step guide on how to wax your snowboard at home.
+Let’s dive straight into our super easy step by step guide.
 We will supply you with a list of all the things you need to buy beforehand and guide you through the waxing process step by step!
 Success rates are very high!

 The second step is pretty straight forward.
-Clean the base of your snowboard.
+Clean the base of your board.
 It might happen that you have dirt on the base of your board from your last holiday.
-To make sure that the surface you are working with is clean and fresh, just take a cloth with warm water and give the base of your snowboard a good old wipe.
-If it is really dirty or you didn’t clean the base of your snowboard in a while, you might want to try soaking the cloth in alcohol to make sure that not only the superficial, but also the persistent dirt is being removed.
-Allow to dry for about 30 minutes to make sure the new wax can connect properly to your old wax layer!
+To make sure that the surface you are working with is clean and fresh, just take a cloth with warm water and give the base a good old wipe.
+If it is really dirty or you didn’t clean it in a while, you might want to try soaking the cloth in alcohol to make sure that not only the superficial, but also the persistent dirt is being removed.
+Allow to dry for about 30 minutes to make sure the new wax can connect properly to your old layer!

 Step 3 - Apply Wax

 Now we come to the hardest part.
 Applying the wax.
 There are probably a million guidelines on how to do this but in the end of the day there are only a few rules that you should follow.